Paddlepop25/codeinstitute-boardgame-store/README.md

 - If a user is not logged in, he/she could register an account.
 Thereafter, there is the option to log in or out of the website

-- The company make provisions for customers who'd like to view the 'Terms & Conditions' and other policies.
+- The company make provision for customers who'd like to view the 'Terms & Conditions' and other policies.
 These are provided via links in the footer

+- Customers could view information on where The BoardGameStore is by clicking on the 'Contact Us' link available in the navbar as well as the footer.
+On the page there is a google map, store location information as well as a form where the user could contact the store by submitting it

 - If there are any errors along the way, the user would be brought to an error 404 page where a sad cat picture would hopefully shock the users into inputing or clicking on the right things

 ### Design Ideas

 The website was designed with an orange theme color as it is refreshing and close to warm colours signifying fun and excitment.
-A clean white background to is prominent to ensure all the texts, cards, images and other elements to 'pop up' to the user.
+A clean white background is to ensure all the texts, cards, images and other elements are prominent and that they 'pop up' to the user.

 - #### Fonts